AbsaOSS/KafkaCase/README.md

 Whole module showcases simple scenario how to use writer as well as reader.
 Each scenario is showcased in 3 different flavors.
 - ManualResourceHandling
   - User is expected to manually dispose of resource after using it
 - CustomResourceHandling
   - custom code encapsulating resource usage is used
 - UsingsResourceHandling
   - Usings paradigm is used, note, this requires scala version 3
+  - Samples are in scala3 specific folder due to compiler reasons for scala 2

 Simply executing example module as is, demonstrates usage in following order:
 - 0 part before the main method collects necessary requirements (message class, settings etc...) which user is expected to obtain from its application/config